boldenamsterdam/googlemapsapi/README.md

 ## Configuration

-A valid google maps API key
+Fill in the settings a valid google maps API key.

 ## Using